fenichelar/ember-simple-auth-token/README.md

 npm run mirage
 ```

 Launching the test-app with `npm run mirage` will prevent the express server from running.
 The mirage mock server runs in test mode (`ember s --environment=test`) simply because the api responses are logged in the browser console and can more easily be inspected.
+If using FastBoot in the cloned repo, the mirage api mock will not run.
+You must instead use the express server via `npm start`.

 ## express server

-The test-app also ships with an optional express server which is run with `ember s --environment=development` from within the cloned repo:
+The test-app also ships with an express server which is run with `ember s --environment=development` from within the cloned repo:

 ```node
 cd ember-simple-auth-token